arbor-sim/nsuite/docs/validation.rst

 if it exists, with the parameters described in the corresponding parameter set file.

+The simulator name may have one or more tag suffixes, of the form ``:tag`` — these correspond to global flags applied to a simulator to modify its behaviour.
+It is hoped that any supported tags for a simulator have the same meaning across different models; ``neuron:firstorder``, for example, should be interpreted uniformly as asking NEURON to run with its first order solver.
+This behaviour, however, is not enforced (see the implementation notes below).

 The exit code determines the status of the test:

 +-----------+------------------------+